DataCueCo/datacue-prestashop/README.md

 3. Click the **Disable** button on the drop down menu.

 4. Click the **Uninstall** button on the drop down menu.

+## Before uploading the module to PrestaShop Addons Marketplace

+1. Copy the module folder to a temporary place.

+2. Enter the temporary folder.

+3. Run ```./release.sh```

+4. Zip the whole folder using your favourite ZIP compression tool